Products and reading

 🐾 Raw goat milk - Open Farm Goat Milk, Digestion Blend and/or Primal Goat Milk, Original.
 Raw goat milk helps support gut and digestive health, promotes a strong immune system and is a great source of protein - healthy fats - and protein.

 * please note: the above meal add-ons are what I feed to my mommas.
-The pups get S&C kibble Instinct Rawboost Mixers crumbled on top of each meal.
+The pups only get Instinct Rawboost Mixers crumbled on top of each meal of kibble.

 Treats can be a great help in training your pup.
 However, when introducing treats you’ll want to go slow – remember, they’ve had limited treats in their first 8 weeks and if introduced too quickly and too frequently can cause some stomach upset.
 Also, puppies love PRAISE – they want to do well and please their owner and will appreciate praise (verbal and physical) just as much.
 When looking for a quality treat, be sure to review the ingredients listed on the packaging and avoid those that contain by-products.
 Here are some examples: